coatespt/cursor-twitter/SESSION_NOTES.md

 "FOOD FOOD FOOR FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOF FOOD"

 - Still getting lots of ??????????????????????.
 I thought we were dropping those Tweets?
 This is not done in the main pipeline.
 It could be implemented there--if a Tweet text has more than N question markes, ignore it.
+Make sure the ????'s are actual ASCII question marks and not just an artifact of displaying un-printable Unicode values.
+Note that the output does show up a lot of non-ASCII stuff like smiley faces and hearts.

 ## Enhancements

 ### Clustering Across Batches
-Right now, the set of Tweets we find clusters in is defined in terms of the number of batches.
-It's like two or three.
-What would be interesting would be to find clusters that persist from batch to batch.
-Not sure how to do this, exactly.

-Perhaps something like
-- Keep the last few clusterings
-- Attach the batch number to each Tweet in the union of all Tweets in the clusters
-- Cluster again
-- Identify the current clusters that link to earlier clusters.
-- Print the longevity value with each cluster.
-This would be how long similar tweets have survived as recognizable subjects.
+Note, this has now been implemented but may not be adequately tuned up yet.
+The note below is left in as a reminder pending such tune-up.
+What happens is, the clustering procedure looks back through the previous K batches of tweets for earlier batches and notes the batches that also had those clusters.

 ### A Graphical Front End
+This is a big one!
+Not sure how to go about it with Cursor.
+I wrote the graphics by hand in Java last time!

+A busy-word fade-out like the bubbles would be great.
+- The size proportional to the number of Tweets the busy word is in.
+Or perhaps logarithmically proportional.
+- When the BW was last seen, fading off the left
+- Vertical axis is the frequency class

 ## Tuning